openstack/governance/reference/tags/assert_supports-rolling-upgrade.rst

 ===============================

-This tag is part of the assert category of tags, which are assertions made by the project team themselves about their maturity.
-One such assertion (or self-imposed contract) is about the rolling upgrade features that the project supports.
+This tag is part of the assert category of tags, which are assertions made by the project team themselves about their deliverables maturity.
+One such assertion (or self-imposed contract) is about the rolling upgrade features that the deliverable supports.

-The "assert:supports-rolling-upgrade" tag asserts that the project will support minimal rolling upgrade capabilities.
+The "assert:supports-rolling-upgrade" tag asserts that the deliverable will support minimal rolling upgrade capabilities.

 Application to current deliverables